n11techhub/mcp-bitbucket/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+This project is licensed under the Apache License, Version 2.0.

 See the `LICENSE` file for more details.